-For vegetables, no relation was found between eating amount and cancer risk in both adolescence and early adulthood.
+For vegetables, no relation was found between the eating amount and cancer risk in both adolescence and early adulthood.

-Furthermore, women who ate more apples, bananas and grapes during adolescence and orange and kale during early adulthood have less chance to get breast cancer.
+Furthermore, women who ate more apples, bananas, and grapes during adolescence and orange and kale during early adulthood have less chance to get breast cancer.

 Nevertheless, there is no association between fruit juice and cancer risk.

 These results suggest that eating fruits and vegetables are good for women’s health.
 Moreover, wise food choice in adolescence may be particularly important to prevent breast cancer.